cg2021c/threejs-presentation-vincent-dan-teman-teman/Physijs/4-Constraint/Readme.md

 The easiest way to understand these constraints is to see them in action and play around with them.
 For this, we’ve provided a couple of examples where these constraints are used.

-Next, we will discuss further about each constraint above.
-We've also provided with several source codes where these constraints are implemented.